chiamaka-ugwu/chiamaka-ugwu/README.md

 - 👋 Hi, I’m @chiamaka-ugwu
-- 👀 I’m interested in front end web development
+- 👀 I am a front end web developer
-- 🌱 I’m currently learning react js
+- 🌱 My tech stack is react.js and next.js
-- 💞️ I’m looking to develop myself more with regular practice
+- 💞️ I’m looking to collaborate with a diverse team to build mind blowing projects
 - 📫 You can reach me on twitter [@chiamakaugwu_](https://www.twitter.com/chiamakaugwu_)
 <!---
 chiamaka-ugwu/chiamaka-ugwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.